jkanyaris/one-click-hugo-cms/site/content/About/index.md

 ---
-   title: Our Products
+   title: About Us
-   type: products
+   type: About
    image: /img/logo.jpeg
    intro:
   heading: What we offer